-Paul Ince, the self proclaimed “Guvnor” retired from playing after a short spell as player-coach at Swindon Town in 2006.
+Former Manchester United and Liverpool midfielder Paul Ince, the self-proclaimed “Guvnor” retired from playing after a short spell as player-coach at Swindon Town in 2006.

-Whilst at Swindon, Ince completed his coaching badges and later that year was offered the job as player-manager of Macclesfield Town.
+Having already expressed a desire to go into club management when his playing days were over, Ince completed his coaching badges whilst still at Swindon and later that year was offered the job as player-manager of Macclesfield Town in 2006.

-After a successful season with Macclesfield Town he was offered and accepted the manager’s job at MK Dons where he enjoyed more success before heading to the Premier League with Blackburn Rovers.
+After a successful season with Macclesfield Town where he guided the team away from relegation he was offered and accepted the manager’s job at League Two side MK Dons.

-Unfortunately his time at Blackburn Rovers was not a success and he was sacked after only six months.
+Unfortunately his time at Ewood Park was not a success and his side won just three games in 17 and he was subsequently sacked after only six months.

-In 2009 Ince returned to MK Dons but he only stayed there for one season before joining Notts County.
-After a string of bad results Ince was sacked from the club in April 2011.
+In 2009 Ince returned to MK Dons for a second spell but he only stayed there for one season before joining Notts County.

-In February 2013, Paul Ince was back in football management with Championship side Blackpool, teaming up with son Tom Ince.
+In February 2013, Ince was back in football management with Championship side Blackpool, on a rolling one-year contract where he teamed up with son Tom.

-His tenure at Blackpool lasted just over a year as in January 2014 Ince was controversially sacked by the chairman via text message after a poor run of nine defeats in 10 matches.
+His tenure at Blackpool lasted just over a year and he was controversially sacked by the chairman via text message after a poor run of nine defeats in 10 matches.

-In 2015 Paul Ince successfully passed his UEFA Pro Licence which is the highest-level managerial qualification in football in Europe and allows him to manage any team in any European country.
+In 2015 he successfully passed his UEFA Pro Licence which is the highest-level managerial qualification in football in Europe and allows him to manage any team in any European country.